TITLE 8 SOCIAL SERVICES

 C. Income treatment: Amounts of MQT income distributed to the applicant/recipient or to third parties for the applicant/recipient’s benefit are countable income when distributed.

 D. Transfer of resources: If the MQT is irrevocable, a transfer of resources has occurred to the extent that the applicant/ recipient or grantor’s access to the principal is restricted (e.g., if the trust states that the trustee cannot access the principal, but must distribute the income produced by that principal to the applicant/recipient, the principal is not an available resource and has, therefore, been transferred).
-See Section 8.281.500.14 NMAC.
+See 8.281.500.14 NMAC.

 E. Beneficiary of trust lives in an ICF-MR: If the beneficiary of a trust is an applicant/recipient who is mentally retarded and resides in an intermediate care facility for the mentally retarded (ICF-MR), that applicant/recipient's trust is not considered an MQT if the trust or trust decree was established prior to April 7, 1986, and is solely for the benefit of that applicant/recipient.

-F. Treatment of SSI or social security lump sum payments: SSI or social security lump sum payments for retroactive periods which are placed in an MQT do not qualify for the 9-month exclusion from countable resources.
+F. Treatment of SSI or social security lump sum payments: SSI or social security lump sum payments for retroactive periods which are placed in an MQT do not qualify for the nine-month exclusion from countable resources.
 The trust is evaluated as an MQT for purposes of medicaid eligibility.

 G. Trust records shall be open at all reasonable times to inspection by the department and copies shall be provided upon the request of an authorized representative of the department.